kahnu044/gitlab-with-docker/README.md

 - Ensure that ports 80, 443, and 2222 on your server are accessible.
 - Remember to change the initial root password after the first login.
-- For info visit official -[Docker Image Docs](https://docs.gitlab.com/ee/install/docker.html).
+- For more info, visit the official [Docker Image Docs](https://docs.gitlab.com/ee/install/docker.html).